ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/taxonomyentryassignmentfield.md

-# TaxonomyEntryAssignment Field Type
+# TaxonomyEntryAssignment field type

 `TaxonomyEntryAssignment` Field is used to integrate content with the Taxonomy module.
 It allows you to select tags or categories and assign them to content.
-This Field Type assigns tags to the content in the data action, so then you can use `TaxonomyService` on this content item.
+This field type assigns tags to the content in the data action, so then you can use `TaxonomyService` on this content item.

 !!! caution "Duplicate taxonomy fields"